VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_bias_pulsed/README.md

 ## **Run Bias Pulsed Dynamic Mode**

 ### Overview
-Operates SpikeSafe as pulsed current source with multiple output currents.
+Operates SpikeSafe as a pulsed current source with multiple output currents.
 In Continuous Dynamic mode, the Set Current, On Time, and Off Time can be modified while the SpikeSafe is outputting current.

 Set the Maximum Compliance Voltage (MCV) to the expected load voltage +5V.
 Reduce MCV if an internal over power error occurs.